 You may have been surprised in our video above when Coach Justin gives permission to stress eat.

-Countertintuitive and seemingly counterproductive, I know.
+Counterintuitive and seemingly counterproductive, I know.
 But this is going to be important for two reasons.

-First: we need to curb the guilty feelings about stress or emotional eating.
+Step #1: we need to curb the guilty feelings about stress or emotional eating.

 I started this guide off by highlighting the frequency of stress eating amongst our Online Coaching clients.